Planning Your Korean Ski Holiday?

 Some tours are day trips, while others include one- or two-night lodging options for more time on the slopes.

-If you book through one of my affiliate links, it helps support this blog at no extra cost to you.
+Booking through one of my affiliate links helps support this blog at no extra cost to you.

-Below is the full trail map for Mona Yongpyong Resort, displaying all zones, trail names, chairlifts, base areas, and parking locations.
+Below is the full trail map for Mona Yongpyong Resort, showcasing all zones, trail names, chairlifts, base areas, and parking locations.

 Key Facts About Mona Yongpyong Resort